 -------------- RESUME --------------

 The market for a political platform emerges from its environment.
-A shift in environment facilitates a shift in the utility of select political beliefs over others, and thus how well they sell.
-Political platforms have PMF, too.
-They are a response to demand; where is that demand coming from?
-Look to the surroundings, not the politician.
+A shift in environment facilitates a shift in the utility of certain political beliefs over others and how well they sell.
+Promoting socialism in poverty is like trying to grow sunflowers without any soil; promoting conservatism in prosperity is like trying to grow sunflowers in the winter.

 Eudaimonia.
 Hedonism.
 Purpose.
 Consumption.

-BUT, we can measure how many Taco Bell Doritos Locos and PlayStations you buy (part of the GDP calculation), so stop your complaining, the globalism will continue until morale improves.
+According to McKinsey, Yale, and The Economist, men don’t derive a significant part of their identity and sense of worth from their jobs, because we can’t measure holistic well-being in our expected-value models.
+Ugh!
+BUT, we can measure how many Taco Bell Doritos Locos and PlayStations you buy, so stop your complaining, the globalism will continue until morale improves.
 We are GROWING, don't you want to GROW; this is the ideology of the cancer cell, as well as Harvard Business Review.

 Consumption is the north star of globalism, because that’s the only lens through which a supply chain understands the world.
 Nice for your bottom line, corrosive to the human condition.
+Optimization erodes the middle.

-A society’s orienting force is hedonism when it sees a bigger GDP as its moral apotheosis, and cheaper trinkets as the most noble thing it can achieve.
+A society’s galvanizing force is hedonism when it sees a bigger GDP as its moral apotheosis, and cheaper trinkets as the most noble thing it can achieve.
 Structuring its industries, labor, society, purpose, and existence around the efficient production and consumption of trinkets.
 You are not happy when you ACHIEVE you are happy when you CONSUME.

 If the material is your sole measurement of success, then the material is what’s sold to you under a false promise of happiness.
 The economic models say you’re gleeful now, so shut the fuck up and be grateful nothing is built here anymore.